symonb/Bidirectional-DSHOT-and-RPM-Filter/README.md

 Overall there are 3x4x3 notch filters (3 axes, 4 motors, 3 harmonics).
 Since we know the exact rpm - notches are narrow (Q = 500).

 Notches are designed as biquad filters based on this [description](http://shepazu.github.io/Audio-EQ-Cookbook/audio-eq-cookbook.html) and betaflight code.
-For each iteration new coefficients of the notches are computed and updated for all axes.
+For each iteration new coefficients of the notches are computed and updated.

-Not tested in flight yet
+Tested in flight but only for low PID frequency.
+More test required but at least it doesn't crash your drone :).